Cincinnati Acupuncture Clinic is an NCCAOM Certified Provider.

 The Neurotransmitter Theory:

-This states that certain neurotransmitter levels (such as Seratonin and Noradrenaline) are affected by Acupuncture.
-This is why acupuncture is so successful with depression, mood disorders, and weight loss.
-Seratonin levels are affected by sugar intake and low Seratonin levels may cause cravings for sugar.
-This is why people feel so amazing after a treatment.
+This implies that acupuncture affects certain neurotransmitter levels (such as Seratonin and Noradrenaline).
+This is precisely why acupuncture is so successful with depression, mood disorders, and weight loss.
+Sugar intake affects Serotonin levels and low Seratonin levels may cause cravings for sugar.
+This is also why people feel so amazing after the treatment.

 The Circulatory Theory:

-There is an effect of constricting or dilating of blood vessels, from doing acupuncture.
-A possible explanation of this is the release of the body’s vasodilators (such as Histamine), in response to acupuncture.
-Increasing circulation of fresh red blood cells (RBC’s) and WBC’s to an injured area helps to create a faster healing process.
-Acupuncture is very effective in treating edema by this concept of promoting dilation.
+There is an effect of constricting or dilating of blood vessels from doing acupuncture.
+A plausible explanation for this is the release of the body’s vasodilators (such as Histamine), in response to acupuncture.
+Increasing circulation of fresh red blood cells (RBCs) and WBCs to an injured area helps to create a faster healing process.
+Acupuncture's effectiveness in treating edema is because of its promotion of dilation.

-Remember: Oriental Medicine is not a substitute for Western medicine.
+Remember, Oriental Medicine is not a substitute for Western medicine.
 It is complementary.
-Western medicine focuses more on acute health problems and treating them symptomatically, whereas Oriental medicine is focused more on prevention and the root cause of a problem.
-While both forms have their strengths, Oriental medicine’s approach can have many more long-term benefits than conventional medicine.
+Western medicine focuses more on acute health problems and treating them symptomatically, whereas the Oriental medicine focuses more on the prevention and the root cause of a problem.
+While both forms have their strengths, Oriental medicine’s approach has many more long-term benefits than conventional medicine.